krogk/AgroPi/software/docs/Design.md

 ### Drivers

 #### I2C
-The I2C driver functions is going to be implemented as signle object, only one instance of the object is going to be initialized and reference to this object is going to be passed in initialization stage.
+The I2C driver functions must be implemented as signle object, only one instance of the object is going to be initialized and reference to this object is going to be passed in initialization stage of each device that requires access to the driver's functions.

-is going to contain methods for plain I2C writes as well as SMBUS
+I2C driver must contain contain methods for plain I2C writes as well as SMBUS.
+The implementation should esentially be a wrapper around the API that linux provides.

 #### GPIO

-The GPIO driver must be implemented as an object.
+The GPIO drivermust be implemented as signle object, only one instance of the object is going to be initialized and reference to this object is going to be passed in initialization stage of each device that requires access to the driver's functions.

-The object should contain the following functions:
+The object should be implementing using file descriptors to sys/ and contain the following functions:
 *  - Set up a pin based on
+* Set GPIO Direction
+* Set GPIO State
+* Read GPIO State

+NOTE: Currently only relay board object uses the GPIO driver.
+Therefore methods could've been implemented into relayboard object, this approach wasn't taken as the designed architecutre allows the

 ## Actuators - Requirements
+User must have freedom to choose the appropriate sensors for the application therefore no specific set of actuating elements must be recommended.

+Stated aproach means actuating method must
+The actuating elements are be

-Flexibility is key, relay is going to be used to allow for user to connect desired actuaiting.
+relay is going to be used to allow for user to connect desired actuaiting.
 4 Channels is the minimmum and which going to allow for the following:
 * Lights
 * Heating Element